 5 must-know educational stats about the LGBTQ community

-In this article, we’ll be zeroing in on five important statistics affecting youths who identify as LGBTQ.
-The statistics are alarming—but need-to-know information for everybody who works with and cares for students.
-And secondly, because knowledge is power—and the more we know about the challenges students face, the more we’ll be able to help.
+In this article, we’ll be zeroing in on five important statistics affecting youth who identify as LGBTQ.
+The statistics are alarming but it’s need-to-know information for everybody who works with and cares for students.
+Because knowledge is power, the more we know about the challenges students face the more we’ll be able to help.

 SchoolHouse Connection took a hard look at the Center for Disease Control’s Youth Risk Behavior Surveillance.
 And what they found was quite disheartening.

-Students who identify as gay or lesbian—or who are questioning their sexual identity—are more likely to experience homelessness.
-(Nearly 29% of students experiencing homelessness identify as lesbian, gay, or questioning—but they make up only 15.% of the entire student population.)
+Students who identify as gay or lesbian — or those who are questioning their sexual identity — are more likely to experience homelessness.
+(Nearly 29% of students experiencing homelessness identify as lesbian, gay, or questioning, but they make up only 15% of the entire student population.)

 Other heartbreaking statistics are articulated in the report, too.
 For example, nearly 30% of transgender youth have been threatened or hurt by somebody with a weapon on campus.
 (Compared to 7% for cisgender youth.)